jrzaurin/pytorch-widedeep/docs/02_Model_Components.md

-###  <font color='DarkViolet'>2.
-DeepDense</font>
+### 2. DeepDense

-The DeepDense component is comprised by a stack of dense layers that receive the embedding representation of the categorical features concatenated with numerical continuous features.
-Let's have a look
+The `DeepDense` component is comprised by a stack of dense layers that receive the embedding representation of the categorical features concatenated with numerical continuous features.
+For those familiar with Fastai's tabular API, DeepDense is almost identical to their tabular model, although `DeepDense` allows for more flexibility when defining the embedding dimensions.
+Let's have a look to `DeepDense`:

 ```python